crate/crate/docs/general/ddl/replication.rst

 Range     Explanation
 ========= =====================================================================
 ``0-1``   If you only have one node, CrateDB will not create any replicas.
 If
-          you have more than one node, CreateDB will create one replica per shard.
+          you have more than one node, CrateDB will create one replica per shard.

           This range is the default value.